recordingpreservation/nrpf-website/_grants/cfp-nrpf-grants-2025.md

 * ***Planning:*** Relevance and feasibility of the proposed preservation activities, including appropriate personnel and a clear, actionable, and completable plan for the proposed work
 * ***Budget:*** the extent to which the project's total cost as proposed, when compared to the significance and impact of the work, is reasonable and beneficial

-Applications will be assessed by a panel of evaluators selected by NRPF.
-Evaluators will be knowledgeable in audio preservation, collections management, and the history of recorded sound.
+Applications will be assessed by reviewers selected by NRPF.
+Reviewers will be knowledgeable in audio preservation, collections management, and the history of recorded sound.
-NRPF retains the final authority to select recipients and make awards based on the advice of application evaluators.
+NRPF retains the final authority to select recipients and make awards based on the advice of application reviewers.

 ## Application Deadline